dmcarth/Cue/README.md

 It is still in development and therefore not suitable for production just yet.

-##Example
+## Syntax
 Cue is designed to be intuitive and invisible whenever possible.
 It should look more or less exactly the same as when it's printed.

+### Headers
 Headers, for example, are marked by their own keywords:

 ```
 Act I